winston/cactus/README.md

 The Cactus helper in your application layout includes Cactus.js and all spec files located in `public/cactus_spec/` on every page load in the Dev and Test env; the helper will not output anything when in other (Prod, Staging etc) environments.

-Once the files are included, the specs will be verified against the current page DOM, and results will be displayed at the bottom of the page.
+Once the files are included, the specs will be verified against the current page DOM, and results will be displayed.

 ## Writing Specs

-Specs are written in JavaScript, and they make use of jQuery.
+Write your specs in JavaScript, and place them in the `public/cactus_spec/` folder.

 ### Expectations

-You can either make an expectation on a specific element or a group of elements.
+You can make an expectation either on a specific element or a group of elements.

 #### `expect`

     Cactus.expect(".header", "font-size").toEqual("24px");

-The `expect` method requires a tag name and an attribute.
-Ideally, the tag name should be unique and resolves only to one DOM element on the page.
+The `expect` method requires a tag name and an attribute, and the tag name should only resolve to one DOM element on the page.

-If the tag name resolves to an array of DOM elements, then only the first one will be tested.
-See `expectEvery` for testing all elements of the same tag name.
+If the tag name resolves to an array of DOM elements, only the first one will be tested.
+See `expectEvery` otherwise.

 #### `expectEvery`